 The hunt for a great IT team can be a challenging process.
 Here’s a list of the five most important traits you should look for in a prospective IT provider…

 Just as importantly, you’ll want to know whether this IT team is familiar with your technology and equipment.
-Or, are they going to try to strong-arm you into their favorite brand or device?
-An experienced IT provider should be able to demonstrate their acumen by explaining exactly what they can or can’t do for you, not angling to up-sell you on unnecessary products or services.
+An experienced IT provider should be able to demonstrate their acumen by explaining exactly what they can or can’t do for you, not upselling you on unnecessary products or services.

 Can you hear me now?
 Anyone, anyone?
 We’ve all found ourselves in the frustrating position of being unable to work because of a critical problem or equipment failure.
 Frankly, it can put your life on hold.
-So, at the very least you should expect your IT provider to be easily accessible, with at least two phone numbers and/or ways to submit support requests.
-Most IT providers will also provide you with an SLA (Service Level Agreement) in your contract, documenting expected response times and escalation procedures for support requests.
+So, at the very least you should expect your IT provider to be easily accessible.
+Most IT providers will provide you with an SLA (Service Level Agreement) in your contract, documenting expected response times and escalation procedures for support requests.

 While the world is full of technical wizards, not all of them know how to speak human.
-When interviewing a prospective IT provider, you’ll want be on the lookout for good communication skills, the ability to listen, and a sensitivity to the unique needs of your business.
-Also, look for signs of whether they’re interested in your unique goals and objectives, or have only their own best interests in mind.
+When interviewing a prospective IT provider, be on the lookout for good communication skills, the ability to listen, and sensitivity to the unique needs of your business.
+Also, look for signs of whether they’re interested in your goals and objectives.

 The most effective partnerships between businesses and IT providers come about when both parties understand the important role IT can play in business success.
 The convenience and productivity accorded by software such as CRM systems, SAAS-based project management, online storage and file sharing, customized content management systems, and more can mark the difference between you and your competition.